 The application should be filed on ACRA’s BizFile by a registered incorporation service provider based in Singapore.

 The Pte Ltd company in Singapore should have at least one shareholder.

 Should have at least one company director, who could double up as a shareholder.
 And although you’re free to include multiple foreigners, at least one of the directors should be a permanent resident in Singapore.

 A foreigner can only qualify as the company’s resident director after securing a valid resident’s pass like EntrePass.
 Alternatively, foreigners can go ahead and appoint a local representative based in Singapore.

 The application should state a paid-up capital of at least S$1.
-But, if you intend to manage the business from Singapore, you need a paid-up capital of at least S$50,000 to boost your chances of securing an Employment Pass from the Ministry of Manpower.
+But, if you intend to manage the business from Singapore, you need a paid-up capital of at least S$50,000 to boost your chances of securing an Employment Pass from the MOM.

-The business should have a registered local address.
+The business entity should have a local registered address.

 The application should include the personal details of all the company’s shareholders and directors- in the form of copies of your identification documents and foreign passports.

 You should attach a comprehensive company constitution, complete with its Memorandum of Association and Articles of Association.